-V. SHAREI HOLDERS' APPROVAL UNITED STATES NYSE UNITED STATES NASDAQ GLOBAL SELECT MARKET LONDON STOCK EXCHANGE MAIN MARKET HONG KONG STOCK EXCHANGE MAIN BOARD (i) which would increase either the issued share capital or the market capitalization of the company by more than 50%; or (ii) under which securities are not offered in proportion to shareholders' existing shareholdings and not issued by the directors under a general mandate.
+e. the closing price immediate preceding the signing of the binding agreement; or f. the average closing price for the 5 trading days immediately preceding the signing of the binding agreement.
+Foreign Private Issuer Exemption Foreign private issuers are permitted to follow home country practice in lieu of the above requirements. □ privatization by scheme of arrangements or capital organization under the Takeovers Code; □ purchase by the company of its own shares; □ rights issue which would increase either the issued share capital or the market capitalization of the company by more than 50%; □ open offer: (i) which would increase either the issued share capital or the market capitalization of the company by more than 50%; or (ii) under which securities are not offered in proportion to shareholders' existing shareholdings and not issued by the directors under a general mandate.
 Rights issue or an open offer effected within 12 months from the date on which dealings in securities of a newly company commence in the HKSE (subject to restriction on further issues of securities within six months of listing).
-V. SHAREI HOLDERS' APPROVAL UNITED STATES NYSE AMERICAN UNITED STATES NASDAQ GLOBAL MARKET/CAPITAL MARKET LONDON STOCK EXCHANGE AIM HONG KONG STOCK EXCHANGE GEM Shareholder approval is required for, among others: stock option or purchase plan or other equity compensation arrangement pursuant to which options or stock may be acquired by officers, directors, employees, or consultants (with certain exceptions); additional shares to be issued as sole (partial) consideration for acquisition of stock or assets of another company if such issuance could result in an increase in outstanding common shares of: (i) 5% or more and individual director, officer or substantial shareholder has 5% or greater interest (or such persons collectively have 10% or greater interest), directly or indirectly, in the company or assets to be acquired or in the consideration to be paid in the transaction; or (ii) 20% or more; issuance resulting in a change of control, including reverse takeover; additional shares to be issued in connection with sale or issuance of common stock (securities convertible into common stock): (i) at a price less than the greater of book or market value which together with sales by officers, directors or principal shareholders equals 20% or more of presently outstanding common stock (not required for a "public offering"); or (ii) equal to 20% or more of presently outstanding stock for less than the greater of book or market value of the stock.
+V. SHAREI HOLDERS' APPROVAL UNITED STATES UNITED STATES LONDON STOCK EXCHANGE HONG KONG STOCK EXCHANGE NYSE AMERICAN NASDAQ GLOBAL AIM GEM MARKET/CAPITAL MARKET Shareholder approval is required for, among others: stock option or purchase plan or other equity compensation arrangement pursuant to which options or stock may be acquired by officers, directors, employees, or consultants (with certain exceptions); additional shares to be issued as sole or partial consideration for acquisition of stock or assets of another company if such issuance could result in an increase in outstanding common shares of: (i) 5% or more and an individual director, officer or substantial shareholder has 5% or greater interest (or such persons collectively have 10% or greater interest), directly or indirectly, in the company or assets to be acquired or in the consideration to be paid in the transaction; or (ii) 20% or more; issuance resulting in a change of control, including reverse takeover; additional shares to be issued in connection with sale or issuance of common stock (securities convertible into common stock): (i) at a price less than the greater of book or market value which together with sales by officers, directors or principal shareholders equals 20% or more of presently outstanding common stock (not required for a "public offering"); or (ii) equal to 20% or more of presently outstanding stock for less than the greater of book or market value of the stock; provided, this rule does not apply to a public offering.
 See summary for NASDAQ Global Select Market.
 Shareholder approval is required for, among others: a reverse take-over; disposals resulting in a fundamental change in business; cancellation of listing (requires 75% or more of votes cast at a general meeting); if an investing company, any amendments to the investing policy; if the investment policy has not been implemented for 18 months post-admission, shareholders' approval is required at each AGM until investing policy is substantially implemented.
 See summary for Main Board (except for the last bullet point whereby GEM Board Listing Rules does not prohibit new issuers on further issuing securities within six months of listing).